apiato/documentation/docs/components/main-components/transformers.md

 ### Rules {#rules}

 - All Transformers MUST extend the `App\Ship\Parents\Transformers\Transformer` class.
-- The parent extension should be aliased as `ParentTransformer`.
+- The parent extension SHOULD be aliased as `ParentTransformer`.
 - All API responses MUST be formatted via a Transformer.
 - Every Transformer MUST have a `transform` method.